Psychology and Security Resource Page

 Decepticon is a new

-conference on deception that we're organising in August 2015.
-It will bring
+conference on deception that we first organised in August 2015.
+It brought

 together people interested in deception, whose publications are currently